ychulovskyy/wix-ui/packages/wix-ui-core/src/components/avatar/README.md

 ## General Behavior
 this component will display content based on the props provided.
-For example, if `imgSrc` is provided (and successfully loaded), it will display an image as content.
+Properties `imgProps`, `icon` and `name` will provide content for displaying image, icon or initials respectively.
 If more than one type of content prop is provided, it will first attempt to load the image then icon and lastly initials.<br>
-If no fallback exists (or no content prop provided at all) Avatar will still show the container with background styling

 name conversion examples:
 <br/> John Doe --> JD